 Covid has compelled parents to hand over devices to kids at a very young age – there’s only so many children can do when they are stuck indoors.
 Our new normal has pushed us to choose device-based games to keep the kids busy.

-Parents can start introducing a little bit of screen time to kids from 18 months.
+Parents can start introducing some screen time to kids from 18 months.
 Ideally, children below 18 months should not have access to any screens overall, according to The American Academy of Pediatrics (AAP).
 However, it’s best if it can be avoided.

-Kids aged between three to five years can spend an hour watching age-appropriate videos or playing games on their devices – but their parents must strictly monitor it.
+Kids between three and five can spend an hour watching age-appropriate videos or playing games on their devices – but their parents must strictly monitor it.

 Here are some ways parents can monitor their children playing video games.